tusharshahrs/pulumi-homelab/aws-ts-vpc-with-ecs-fargate-py/README.md

 ### What Is This?

-This is [Pulumi](https://www.pulumi.com/) code for deploying your own [ECS Fargate cluster with tags](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) on top of [previously configured network in a different language](https://github.com/tusharshahrs/pulumi-homelab/aws/crosswalk-vpc-fargate/).
+This is [Pulumi](https://www.pulumi.com/) code for deploying your own [ECS Fargate cluster with tags](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Fargate.html) written in python on top of vpc built in typescript.

 ### Why would you do this?
 Code in whatever language you want, you can use things across go, python, typescript, and dotnet.
 Reuse whatever you can.